21 April 2021>: Animal Study

 Short-Term High-Intensity Treadmill Exercise Promotes Ceramide-Dependent Extracellular Vesicle Secretion in the Central Nervous System of MiceRui Zhang 12ABCEF* , Xiaoyan Liang 1BC* , Shi Tang 1BC , Lin Song 1CD , Jing Zhang 1CF , Yifeng Du 1AG*

 Med Sci Monit 2021; 27:e929609

-Figure 2 Short-term high-intensity exercise increased the levels of EV biomarkers in the mouse serum.
-(A) Western blot shows the indicated biomarkers in serum from mice sacrificed before exercise (control), immediately after exercise (0 min) and 90 min after exercise (90 min).
-(B) The serum level of TSG101 showed no significant increase (P>0.05).
-(C) The serum level of CD63 showed no apparent changes (P>0.05).
-(D) The HSC70 level was markedly higher after exercise than before exercise (p<0.01); n=8/group.
-Data are expressed as the mean±SD; * P<0.05, ** P<0.01 using one-way ANOVA with the Bonferroni post-test.
+Figure 4 Short-term high-intensity exercise increase ceramide levels in the mouse brain.
+(A) Ceramide levels in the brain tissues of mice sacrificed before exercise (control), immediately after exercise (0 min) and 90 min after exercise (90 min) are shown.
+Lipids were isolated and separated by TLC.
+(B) Quantification of ceramide levels as shown in A. n=8/group.
+Data are expressed as the mean±SD, * P<0.05 using one-way ANOVA with the Bonferroni post-test.